subsoap/defsp/README.md

 Download a copy of this project and and open its game.project with Defold.

+Perhaps Defold in the future will include ability to create new projects based on zips?
+And subscribe to project template zips based on git urls?

 ## Features

 This starter project has these features: